-After the wash tub and wringer washer came the standard top loading washing machine that remained the only type of washing machine available in the United States for several generations.
-In the mid-1990s the United States Department of Energy produced new standards for energy consumption for household appliances including washing machines.
-As the leading appliance in the use of water in every home, changes had to come for the automatic washer.
+After the wash tub and scrubbing board came the wringer washer.
+Next up was the standard top loading washing machine that remained the only type of washing machine available in the United States for several generations.
+In the mid-1990s, the United States Department of Energy produced new standards for energy consumption for most household appliances including washing machines.
+As the appliance that used the most water in every home, changes had to come for the automatic washer.

 What Are High Efficiency Clothes Washers?

 High efficiency or HE washers have been the standard in Europe for many years.
-They have been a part of the United States market for more than a decade but have become even more popular as consumers are drawn to their water and energy saving capabilities.
+While they have been offered in the United States for more than two decades, they have become even more popular as consumers are drawn to their water and energy saving capabilities.

 The first thing you'll notice when you go appliance shopping is that are two types of high-efficiency washers.
 One has a door on the front and the other has a lid on top like the old standard washer.
-The next thing you'll notice when you open the door of either type is that there is no agitator sticking up in the middle.
+The next thing you'll notice when you open the door of either type is that there is no central agitator.
 The washer drum looks nearly empty.

 Water Usage and Conservation

-These washers use 20 to 66 percent less water than traditional agitator or standard washers.
-Nearly eighty percent of the operating cost of a washer goes to heating water.
+These washers use 20 to 66 percent less water than traditional agitator washers.
+Nearly 80 percent of the operating cost of a washer goes to heating water.
 Lower water use means less water to heat and energy use can be 20 to 50 percent less offering long-term savings and environmental benefits.

 High efficiency washers are more expensive than standard washers and the purchase price should be weighed against the operating costs for your family.
 You can save money by choosing models that have fewer options like steam cycles.